grantmcdermott/grantmcdermott.github.io/index.md

 ## Welcome

 I am an economist, specialising in environmental and natural resource economics.
 My applied skill set emphasises econometrics, Bayesian analysis and data vizualisation.
-I am presently employed at UC Santa Barbara's [Bren School of Environmental Science and Management](http://www.bren.ucsb.edu/){:target="_blank"} as a postdoctoral scholar, working under [Professor Christopher Costello](http://christopherjcostello.com/){:target="_blank"}.
+I am presently employed at UC Santa Barbara's [Bren School of Environmental Science and Management](http://www.bren.ucsb.edu/){:target="_blank"} as a postdoctoral scholar.

-Please feel free to contact me at the links provided on the left of the page, or at the following address: Bren Hall 4508, University of California Santa Barbara, Santa Barbara, CA 93106-5131, USA
+Please feel free to contact me at the links provided on this website, or at the following address: Bren Hall 4508, University of California Santa Barbara, Santa Barbara, CA 93106-5131, USA

 <p class="rss-subscribe">Subscribe <a href="{{ "/feed.xml" | prepend: site.baseurl }}" target="_blank">via RSS</a>.</p>